Skip to content

 Based on the 1986 model year E30 3-Series, the E30 M3 used the BMW S14 four cylinder engine.
 The M3 was derived from the regular E30 model and serially produced to homologate the M3 for Group A Touring Car racing.
 The M3 had a commanding presence on the international touring car racing scene for five years.
 It became the most successful touring car of all times by winning the two champion's titles in the European Touring Car Championship and twice in the German Touring Car Championship.
 There were also numerous further victories and championship wins at international level.

 The M3 that we offer in the TTM was derived from the Kunos car.
-In addition to the 4-channel ABS and 15 kg of weight we added last year to reach the 980 kg (without driver) minimum weight specified in the 1992 technical regulations of DTM, this car has a new engine to match the S14/3 as faithfully as possible, and the transmission was made flat-shiftable (for upshifts).
-The Holinger H6S that was in the M3 in 1992 was capable of supporting upshifts without pressing the clutch, to squeeze even more performance out of the car.
-The aerodynamics were reconfigured as well to increase realism.
-Further are listed in the UI text description of the car.
+In addition to the 4-channel ABS and 15 kg of weight we added last year to reach the 980 kg (without driver) minimum weight specified in the 1992 technical regulations of DTM, this car has a new engine to match the S14/3 as faithfully as possible.
+We chose to leave out one aspect that the Holinger H6S introduced to the M3 in 1992: it was capable of supporting upshifts without pressing the clutch, to squeeze even more performance out of the car.
+However, the aerodynamics were reconfigured alongside the powerplant to increase realism, and the damper adjustment ranges were increased.
+Further details are listed in the UI text description of the car.
 Go take a look!

 Characteristics

-Incredibly agile with an extremely responsive engine, a flat-shiftable transmission, and superb braking performance assisted by a 4-channel ABS.
+Incredibly agile with an extremely responsive engine and superb braking performance assisted by a 4-channel ABS.
 Together with fantastic traction from a standstill and adjustable and effective aerodynamics, that makes this car a precision knife for tight tracks and very capable allrounder.
-Long straights are its nemesis, making it essential for M3 drivers to maximize braking performance with their Teves 4-channel racing ABS and to make full use of the flat-shiftable transmission.
-The car is very low and stiff makes it difficult to set up for beginners.
+Long straights are its nemesis, making it essential for M3 drivers to maximize braking performance with their Teves 4-channel racing ABS and their momentum through and out of curves.
+The car is very low and stiff.
+While the default setup is fairly tame, setup adjustments are relatively difficult.

 Mercedes-Benz 190E 2.5-16 Evolution II